Rachel0509/li_gl_lu_xd_roku/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Future Plan

+1. Adding more microtransactions.
+2. Finished web page structure.
+3. Adding some genre and years to fliter different results